-The consistent trade winds across the Turks and Caicos islands make them a great destination for kitesurfing all year round.
-Long Bay Beach on Provo is one of the best places for novices to kite as the water is clean, clear and shallow.
-While experienced riders should head to the extensive flatwater just off the island.
+The consistent trade winds around the Turks and Caicos islands make them a great destination for kitesurfing at any time of year.
+Long Bay Beach on Provo is one of the best places for novices to kite as the water is clear and shallow, while experienced riders should head to the extensive flat-water just off the island.

 SUP board through a national reserve

-Stand-up paddle boarding, or SUP boarding as it is also known, is a great way to spot local wildlife around the island’s national reserves.
+Stand-up paddle boarding or SUP boarding as it is also known is a great way to spot the local wildlife around the island’s national reserves.
 And as you’re standing up on your board you can get a much better view of what’s going on underneath and around you.
-The best places to head for SUP boarding are Grace Bay, and the region’s national parks and nature reserves.
+The best places to head for SUP boarding are Grace Bay and the region’s national parks and nature reserves.

 Sail into the sunset

-Due to its calm turquoise seas and great year-round weather, sailing is one of the top things to do in Turks and Caicos.
+Due to its calm turquoise seas and great year-round weather, sailing will always be one of the best things to do in Turks and Caicos.
 Sail Beluga offers private catamaran charters from Providenciales with family, romance and honeymoon packages available.